beluga69-notnow/miku-1-with-author-title/README.md

 If you think I am copyright infringement, I am so sorry about this, and you can handle it in your way (you 'can' told me delete these file or these .css files).
 (THIS IS AN IMPORT URL FOR A PLUGIN ON DICORD)
 You can contact me in Discord (id: beluga24501)
+(THIS IS IN DEVELOPMENT PROCESS, NOT DONE YET, PLEASE WAIT)